Mastercraft-ad/taxaidafrica/replit.md

-# Tax Aid Africa - Website with Stripe Donations
+# Tax Aid Africa - Website with Paystack Donations

 ## Overview
 A website for Tax Aid Africa, a non-profit organization dedicated to tax education and support in Africa.
-The site features volunteer signup, tax education resources, SME support services, request forms, a tax calculator tool, and an "Adopt A Tax Payer" donation system powered by Stripe.
+The site features volunteer signup, tax education resources, SME support services, request forms, a tax calculator tool, and an "Adopt A Tax Payer" donation system powered by Paystack.

 ## Project Structure
 ```